Managing a Small Woodlot for Furniture Grade Timber

 High-value timber is a target for pests and climate stress.
 In the Midwest and Northeast, the Emerald Ash Borer has decimated stocks, making Ash less viable for long-term furniture projects.
 Monitor for "canker" sores or fungal shelf growths.
 Protecting the "butt log" (the bottom 8-16 feet) is critical because 70% of a tree's furniture value is contained in this section.
 Avoid using heavy machinery like skid steers near Crop Trees to prevent soil compaction and root damage.

-Critical Failures in Woodlot Oversight
+Woodlot Oversight Failures

 The most common mistake is "high-grading," often disguised as "selective thinning."
 This happens when a logger takes only the best trees, leaving the "genetic runts" to repopulate the forest.
 This degrades the long-term value of the land.
 Another pain point is ignoring invasive species like Buckthorn or Oriental Bittersweet.
 These vines can strangle a young veneer-grade Cherry tree in three seasons, causing permanent deformities in the trunk.